North Korea test-fires ballistic missile

 - Japan's Abe says test 'absolutely intolerable'

-(CNN)North Korea fired a ballistic missile Sunday, South Korean and the US officials said, in the first such test by Pyongyang since US President Donald Trump took office.
+(CNN)North Korea fired a ballistic missile Sunday, South Korean and US officials said, in the first such test by Pyongyang since US President Donald Trump took office.

 The missile, which sources said landed in the Sea of Japan, was fired as Japanese Prime Minister Shinzo Abe visited President Trump in the United States.